 Learn to live independently.

-Our independent living programs help you build the confidence and motivation you need to function at your best.
+Lighthouse Guild’s Marilyn and Francine Gruder Independent Living Skills Program helps you build the confidence and motivation you need to function at your best.
 Our services include:

 - A home visit to evaluate your environment, including techniques and strategies to improve your safety and meet your specific needs.